Yiwen-Zhang97/U-TL/README.md

 ## 1. Pretraining Stage

-The model is first pretrained to predict satellite-observed land surface temperature (LST) using:
+The model is first pretrained to predict satellite-observed land surface temperature (LST) using primarily:

 - Landsat-derived urban surface imagery
 - Meteorological forcing variables
-- Temporal information (month)

-Because LST observations are spatially continuous and widely available, this stage enables the network to learn general land–atmosphere interaction patterns.
+This stage enables the network to learn general land–atmosphere interaction patterns.

 Implemented in: